 The Internet Disorder Scale (IDS-15)

-The IDS-15 (Pontes & Griffiths, 2017) was developed by Dr. Halley M. Pontes during his PhD.
-This psychometric test was created with collaboration of Dr. Mark D. Griffiths at Nottingham Trent University.
-The IDS-15 was developed in a study that involved the participation of 1.105 English-speaking Internet users.
+The IDS-15 (Pontes & Griffiths, 2017) was developed in a study that involved the participation of 1.105 English-speaking Internet users.

-The IDS-15 has a total of 15 items and measures and conceptualizes Internet addiction according to the four distinct latent domains: ‘Escapism and dysfunctional emotional coping‘, ‘Withdrawal symptoms‘, ‘Impairments and dysfunctional self-regulation‘, and ‘Dysfunctional Internet-related self-control‘.
+The IDS-15 has a total of 15 items that measure and conceptualize Internet addiction according to the four distinct latent domains: ‘Escapism and dysfunctional emotional coping‘, ‘Withdrawal symptoms‘, ‘Impairments and dysfunctional self-regulation‘, and ‘Dysfunctional Internet-related self-control‘.

-Psychometric properties: The IDS-15 has been shown to exhibit adequate levels of validity as assessed by means of construct validity (i.e., factorial, convergent, and discriminant validity) (ii) criterion validity.
-The IDS9-SF has also been shown to be reliable according to several indicators of reliability [all information about the validity of the scale can be found in the original study]
+In terms of psychometric properties, the IDS-15 has been shown to exhibit adequate levels of validity as assessed by means of (I) construct validity (i.e., factorial, convergent, and discriminant validity) and (ii) criterion validity.
+The IDS9-SF has also been shown to be reliable according to several indicators of internal consistency (all information about the validity of the scale can be found in the original study).

-If you wish to further develop and validate the IDS-15 in another language, please do get in touch with Dr. Halley M. Pontes by email: email@example.com.
+If you wish to further develop and validate the IDS-15 in another language, please do get in touch with me via email or any of my social media accounts.